Reviews from

 It's such a vibe to do some old school dungeon crawling to the tune of lo-fi, listen to the Banjo-Kazooie speak of an adorable little cast of characters, then shit myself when moments of this game are lowkey scarier than any horror game I've ever played.
 There's also not really a speed or jump height cap so far as I know, so if you wanna grind and turn the game into Quake, the world is your oyster.
 And don't get me started on all the cute little nods to some of my favorite game series, King's Field and Shadow Tower obviously, but off the top of my head, also Castlevania, Drakengard, Zelda, and Kira's other games of course!
 Shit, even the real life moon cycle buffs your in game magic, if that doesn't sell it I dunno what will.

 I've always wanted to make a game like Lunacid, and seeing someone inspired by all the same shit I like honestly really inspires me.
-Given aspects of it can be a little obtuse I'm sure it won't be for everyone, but maybe give it a shot if it's a rainy day (or preferably, full moon) and looks like your thing!
+Given aspects of it can be a little obtuse I'm sure it won't be for everyone, but maybe give it a shot if it's a rainy day (or preferably, full moon) and it looks like your thing!

 Miserable personalised experience of getting hard-locked & robbed.
 YOU might have a better time than me.
 I love the style and music, exploration is nice.
 But my time was hampered due to a hard lock going from EA to full release.